-Join us for our upcoming webinar series as we will highlight the research that is harnessing the latest technologies, evaluating their current status and measuring their impact on the future direction of leading research projects in the field.
+Join us for our upcoming webinar series as we highlight the research that is harnessing the latest technologies, evaluating their current status and measuring their impact on the future direction of leading research projects in the field.

 By signing up for the first webinar, you will receive access to the rest of the webinar series.

 10th June, 3pm BST/ 4pm CEST/ 10am EDT

 The ability to sequence multiple omics layers an in integrative fashion has enabled many deep biological insights to be made.
 This webinar will evaluate the integrative approaches to single cell analysis and highlight research using this approach to develop our understanding of complex systems.

 Integrated analysis of single cell multimodal data– Yuhan Hao, PhD student, Satija Lab, New York Genome Center

 Spatial transcriptomics to unravel cellular interactions in Alzheimer’s Disease – Bart de Strooper, Director of UK Dementia Research Institute, UCL

 17th June, 3pm BST/ 4pm CEST/ 10am EDT

 Single cell multi-omics can elucidate causative changes in the omics layers, and how they interact with each other, giving researchers better therapeutic targets.
 This webinar will highlight the impact technologies are having on the hunt for better, more precise therapeutic targets.